 The Internet of Things will be a data machine.
-This means that companies will have to rethink how they collect and analyze information — not only will decision-makers need to learn and adapt to a new form of data intelligence, but the amount and type of information produced by IoT will also introduce new or expanded roles for data analysts, strategists, and even customer service.
+This means companies will have to rethink how they collect and analyze information.
+Decision-makers will have to learn and adapt to a new form of data intelligence, and the amount and type of information IoT produces will create new and expanded roles for data analysts, strategists and customer service professionals.

 “IoT has the potential to make the workplace life and business processes much more productive and efficient,” Cronin said.

-One significant way IoT will increase productivity and efficiency is by making location tracking much simpler and seamless.
-As currently done in hospitals, Internet-connected equipment and devices will all be geographically tagged, which will save workers time hunting things down and save money by reducing the loss rate.
+One significant way IoT will increase productivity and efficiency is by making location tracking and location-based services seamless and straightforward.
+As is currently done in hospitals, internet-connected equipment and devices will all be geographically tagged, saving workers time hunting things down and saving money by reducing the loss rate.

 In the future, IoT will integrate everything from streets to stoplights.

-Thanks to IoT, device interconnectivity will facilitate the adoption of “smart grid” technologies, which use meters, sensors and other digital tools to control the flow of energy and can integrate alternative sources of power, such as solar and wind.
+Thanks to the IoT, device interconnectivity will facilitate the adoption of “smart grid” technologies, using meters, sensors and other digital tools to control the energy flow while integrating alternative sources of power, such as solar and wind.

-IT departments may have remote access to computers and mobile devices, but IoT will also enable remote control of other Internet-connected devices, said Roy Bachar, founder and chief executive officer of MNH Innovations and member of the Internet of Things Council.
+IT departments may have remote access to computers and mobile devices, but IoT will also enable remote control of other internet-connected devices, said Roy Bachar, founder and former chief executive officer of MNH Innovations and member of the Internet of Things Council.

-Bachar, who also works with CommuniTake, a startup that provides remote-access technology, said that the cutting-edge technology that has given them full control over smartphones and tablets now allows remote management over other devices, including Android cameras and set-top boxes, among others.
+Bachar, who has also worked with CommuniTake, a startup that provides remote-access technology, says the cutting-edge technology that has given them complete control over smartphones and tablets now allows remote management over other devices, including Android cameras and set-top boxes.

-Soon, MDM technologies will extend to the remote management of IoT devices, which will introduce changes for IT departments and IoT-connected employees.
+Soon mobile device management technologies will extend to IoT device remote management, introducing changes for IT departments and IoT-connected employees.

-“It’s clear that the telecommunication giants will play a major role in the IoT domain and they are all introducing solutions.
-I believe that as early 2014, we will see the introduction of platforms for managing the IoT applications as well as solutions offered by companies, such as CommuniTake, for remote management of IOT devices," Bachar said.
+“It’s clear that the telecommunication giants will play a major role in the IoT domain, and they are all introducing solutions,” Bachar said.

-Other than controlling other IoT devices, your smartphone will also be much like a remote control for your life, said Brendan Richardson, co-founder and chief executive officer of PsiKick, a Charlottesville, Va.-based startup that develops IoT wireless sensors.
+Other than controlling other IoT devices, your smartphone will also be much like a remote control for your life, said Brendan Richardson, co-founder and former chief executive officer of Everactive (formerly PsiKick), a startup that develops IoT wireless sensors.

-One of the most convenient aspects of IoT is that you have devices that “know” you and will help save time by allowing you to get in and out of places and conduct transactions faster using a mobile device.
+One of the most convenient aspects of IoT is that you have devices that “know” you and will allow you to get in and out of places and conduct transactions faster using a mobile device.

 “The iPhone or Android will increasingly interact with a whole range of sensors that you never see and don’t own, but which provide your smartphone with valuable information and act on your behalf through an app,” Richardson said.

-With these sensors, even just getting your morning coffee will eliminate the need to wait in line for a less stressful start to your day.
-For instance, wireless sensors can detect when you walk into a Starbucks, which alert the barista of your likely order based on your order history.
-You can then confirm or choose a different order, then pay for it using your phone, Richardson said.
+With these sensors, even getting your morning coffee won’t need to mean waiting in line.
+For instance, wireless sensors could detect when you walk into a Starbucks and alert the barista of your likely order based on your order history.
+You could then confirm or choose a different order, then pay for it using your phone, Richardson said.

-IoT may make workers’ lives easier on many levels, but Richardson said IoT also means big changes in every industry.
+IoT may make workers’ lives easier on many levels, but Richardson said IoT also means significant changes in every industry.

 Richardson cited the evolution of movie rentals as an example.

-“Netflix more or less destroyed Blockbuster by using the Internet to vastly improve the logistics of exchanging DVDs and removing pesky late fees.
-Then they converted the atoms of a DVD into bits and deliver 80 percent of their movies over broadband now.
-[You get] more movies on-demand and lower costs.
+“Netflix more or less destroyed Blockbuster by using the internet to vastly improve the logistics of exchanging DVDs and removing pesky late fees.
+Then they converted the atoms of a DVD into bits and deliver [movies] over broadband now.
+[You get] more movies on demand and lower costs.
 And an entire industry – the DVD rental business – is consigned to the archive of history.”

-Richardson said such disruptions will happen in every industry, so companies and their employees have to be prepared.
+Richardson said such disruptions will happen in every industry, so companies and their employees must be prepared.